 Students are strongly encouraged to study a language other than English while at NYUAD.
 Language study opens a window into other cultures and ways of conceiving the world.
 Students who choose to acquire a new language or to pursue advanced study of a language with which they are already familiar, are better poised to realize their potential as 21st-century global citizens.

 NYUAD offers language minor programs in Arabic and Chinese.
 Students are strongly encouraged to study Arabic, which is the first language of Abu Dhabi.
 Classroom learning is enhanced by opportunities to apply language skills in the community and to travel to other Arabic-speaking countries in the region.
 Students of Chinese are strongly encouraged to spend at least a semester at NYU's program in Shanghai and to attend courses in NYU New York.

 Students who wish to advance their proficiency in languages other than Arabic and Chinese may take French courses at NYUAD or take advantage of the immersive language instruction offered at NYU's global sites in Accra, Berlin, Buenos Aires, Madrid, Paris, Tel Aviv, and Prague.
-With their mentor's approval, students may petition to study other languages offered at NYU New York through special tutorial arrangements.

 English Language Support

 Many of our students are multilingual; English is a second, if not a third language.
 All students graduate from NYUAD with a mastery of English.
 NYUAD emphasizes sophistication not just in writing, but in all aspects of communication.
 We recognize the close connection between culture and language: the cultural background of students influences their style of expression and class participation, and we work with them to thrive in the interactive approach to learning at NYUAD.